NikolayRag/typeTodo/README.rst

 ---------------------------------

 4.1.
-       _[projectName].do_ file is both configuration and default storage database.
+       _[projectName].do_ file is used both as configuration and storage database.

 4.2.
-       It is placed within the parent of first folder which is included in project.
+       It is placed within the parent of first project's folder.
-       That is, if first folder included in project is _/stuff/z-files/sourcesA_, then database/config will be stored at _/stuff/z-files/z-files.do_ file.
+       That is, if first folder included in project is _/stuff/project-1_, then _/stuff/project-1.do_ file will be used as config.
-       _[projectName].do_ is automatically created as project is loaded.
+       _[projectName].do_ is automatically created if none as project is loaded.

 4.3.
-       If theres no project in Sublime, then _[sublimePackage]/typeTodo/.do_ is used.
+       If there's no project in Sublime, then _[sublimePackage]/typeTodo/.do_ is used.

 4.4.
        First non-blank lines of _.do_ file are used to configure database itself.